-The route will be pegged on the centre-line by means of steel pins positioned every kilometre, or such smaller distance as may be required to provide intervisibility between intermediate points.
-Each turning point will be pegged and referenced by providing four additional steel pins, giving a means of relocating should the turning point marker be displaced or removed.
-Each turning point position and reference system will be recorded on a field distance.
-The fourth peg will be placed in any convenient location and recorded.
-Where distinctive features are present these will be recorded also.
-The steel pins will be 16mm diameter and not less than 750mm long, and will be driven into the ground to leave 50mm protruding.
+The route shall be pegged on the centre-line by means of steel pins positioned every kilometre, or such smaller distance as may be required to provide intervisibility between intermediate points.
+Each turning point shall be pegged and referenced by providing four additional steel pins, giving a means of relocating should the turning point marker be displaced or removed.
+Each turning point position and reference system shall be recorded on a field distance.
+The fourth peg shall be placed in any convenient location and recorded.
+Where distinctive features are present these shall be recorded also.
+The steel pins shall be 16mm diameter and not less than 750mm long, and shall be driven into the ground to leave 50mm protruding.